Emirate of Crete: Pirate emirate

 Abu Hafs repulsed the early Byzantine attacks and slowly consolidated control of the entire island.
-He recognized the suzerainty of the Abbasid Caliphate, but he ruled as a de facto independent prince.
+He recognized the suzerainty of the Abbasid Caliphate, but ruled as a de facto independent prince.
 The conquest of the island was of major importance as it transformed the naval balance of power in the Eastern Mediterranean and opened the hitherto secure Aegean Sea littoral to frequent and devastating raids.